A quick review of common liquidity gap implementation challenges as part of the bank asset liability management platform implementation.

 The old format liquidity gap reporting needs to add and include the revised Basel III categorization.
 The current template includes the break down between current, saving and term deposits.
 The revised templates will add stable and hot money categorization across all three deposit categories.

-Detailed liquidity gap reporting.
+Detailed liquidity gap reporting

 Liquidity gap templates come in two forms.
 Summarized and detailed.
 Detailed templates include product level break down.
-For instance summarized reporting may only show one line item under investments.
+For instance, summarized reporting may only show one line item under investments.
 Detailed would show a break down across Placements, Treasury Bills, Treasury Bonds, Corporate Bonds and Other investments.
-Similarly deposits under the summarize approach would only show a break down between demand and time liabilities.
+Similarly, deposits under the summarize approach would only show a break down between demand and time liabilities.
 A detailed report would show additional line items by all liability products.
 The last item is the all-encompassing “Other items” category.
 A detailed template would show the breakdown of line items under the other category.

-The impact of assumptions.
+The impact of assumptions

 Working with raw data at the account and contract level is a challenge.
-Even a midsize back may end with a million depositor and a few hundred thousand loans.
+Even a midsize back may end with a million depositors and a few hundred thousand loans.
 While ETL layers for internal warehouses can make it possible to extract, validate and update data at a contract level it is only the beginning.
 Retail accounts on both sides of the balance sheet need to be pooled by product, remaining days to maturity, repayment frequency, rates and security (for advances).
 Pooled data needs to be reconciled to ensure that no errors have occurred during the pooling process.
 Once this is done we need to examine rollovers and growth.

-With many products actual contractual maturities are sufficient in terms of modeling impact on liquidity gaps.
+With many products, actual contractual maturities are sufficient in terms of modeling impact on liquidity gaps.
 But with current accounts and overdraft, running finance and working capital facilities, account rollover is quite common.
 Hence the need for an assumptions override for rollovers and contractual maturities for current accounts, saving and term deposits as well as for overdraft, running finance and working capital lines.
 The assumption option should allow for a distribution of maturity behavior for an existing product across multiple maturity buckets.

-Over Due Loans – Acceptable treatment.
+Over Due Loans – Acceptable treatment

 For overdue amounts on advances and loans we need to support two choices.
 The first choice is the assumption that while the amount is overdue, it will be paid within the next thirty days.
-The second choice is the assumption that amount is overdue and will run through the standard work out and loan adjustment period.
+The second choice is the assumption that the amount is overdue and will run through the standard work out and loan adjustment period.

 The first assumption implies that the expected payment will arrive if not within the next thirty days then soon after.
 The second assumption assumes that it will be at least a year or more before we will see the relevant payment hit our accounts.
-Ideally we should be able to handle this through the assumptions option described below.
+Ideally, we should be able to handle this through the assumptions option described below.
 Where a portion of the overdue balance is allocated to the 0-30 day bucket and the remaining can be distributed across the remaining part of the years.

-Contractual versus Residual Maturity.
+Contractual versus Residual Maturity

-Credit related shortfall and stress testing gap.
+Credit related shortfall and stress testing gap

-Asset Liability Management reports focus primary on the interest, liquidity and funding mismatch risk.
-Traditionally report templates do not include the risk of credit default and follow on impact on liquidity.
+Asset Liability Management reports focus primarily on the interest, liquidity and funding mismatch risk.
+Traditionally report templates do not include the risk of credit default and follow on the impact on liquidity.
 But sometimes boards want a consolidated assessment of liquidity and credit default in one template.
 While there is merit to both sides, the preferred approach is to do two separate reports.
 A pure liquidity gap report and a variation with credit default adjustments.

 If you do want to model and include the impact of credit defaults there are a couple of questions.
 Are you going to predict defaults or use already classified loans?
 Are you going to use one figure or distribute it across maturity buckets?
 Will you do it across products (loans as well as investments)?